-The above figure represents a hypothetical urban transit system where each component designed to provide a specific array of services conferring mobility.
+The above figure represents a hypothetical urban transit system where each component is designed to provide a specific array of services conferring mobility.
 Among the defining factors of urban transit services are capacity, frequency, flexibility, costs, and distance between stops:

 - Shuttle system.
 Composed of a number of privately (dominantly) owned services using small buses or vans.
 Shuttle routes and frequencies tend to be fixed, but can be adapted to fit new situations.
-They service functions such as expanding mobility along a corridor during peak hours, linking a specific activity center (airport, shopping mall, university campus, industrial zone, hotel, etc.) or aimed at servicing the elderly or people with disabilities.
+They service functions such as expanding mobility along a corridor during peak hours, linking a specific activity center (airport, shopping mall, university campus, industrial zone, hotel, etc.), or aimed at servicing the elderly or people with disabilities.

 - Paratransit system.
 A flexible and privately owned collective demand-response system composed of minibuses, vans, or shared taxis commonly servicing peripheral and low-density zones.
 Their key advantage is the possibility of a door-to-door service, less loading and unloading time fewer stops, and more maneuverability in traffic.
 In cities in developing economies, this system tends to be informal and often services central areas because of the inadequacies or high costs of the formal transit system.

 - Taxi system.
 Comprises privately owned cars or small vans offering an on-call, individual demand-response system.
 Fares are commonly a function of a metered distance/time, but sometimes can be negotiated.
 A taxi system has no fixed routes but is rather servicing an area where a taxi company has the right (permit) to pick up customers.
 Commonly, rights are issued by a municipality and several companies may be allowed to compete on the same territory.
 When competition is not permitted, fares are set up by regulations.
 Information technologies have enabled new forms of on-demand taxi services with demand-matching systems accessible through mobile devices.